Sal-Mit/docker-hadoop/README.md

   $ docker ps
 ```

-Also, you can go to http://localhost:9870/ from your browser to see the namenode status.
+Also, you can go to http://DockerIP:9870/ from your browser to see the namenode status.
+(Docker IP from by running:"docker-machine config default")

 ### Test the Hadoop cluster